Balance of Payments

 There are several reasons why a country’s current account and balance of payments can be in a deficit which are as follows:

 Overvalued exchange rates – an overvalued currency or exchange rate means exports are more expensive, but imports are cheaper.
-This encourages domestic consumers to buy more imports which leads to a current account and balance of payments deficit.
+This encourages domestic consumers to buy more imports.
+It also makes it very difficult for exporters because they are relatively uncompetitive relative to other countries.

-High consumer spending - if there is rapid growth in consumer spending, then there tends to be an increase in imports causing a deterioration in the current account and balance of payments.
+High consumer spending – if there is rapid growth in consumer spending, then there tends to be an increase in imports causing a deterioration in the current account.
+This can also be associated with a change in taste towards foreign products.

-Increase in overseas investments - if there is a rise in overseas investments by local investors, there will be an outflow of foreign exchange and an increase in the current account and balance of payments deficit,
+Increase in overseas investments – if there is a rise in overseas investments by local investors, there will be an outflow of foreign exchange and an increase in the balance of payments deficit,

-Decline in overseas visitors – when visitors to our country fall which can result from recession in their country, we can expect to see a decline in foreign exchange and a deficit in the balance of payments,
+Decline in overseas visitors – when visitors to our country fall which can result from recession in their country, then we can expect to see a decline in foreign exchange and a deficit in the balance of payments.

 Measures to Correct for Balance of Payments Deficits

 Balance of payment deficits are caused when a country’s imports exceed its export or when its outflow of money exceeds its inflow.
-The following will be measures that can be implemented in order to address a balance of payments deficit:
+Therefore, the following will be measures that can be implemented in order to address a balance of payments deficit:

 Exchange Depreciation/Devaluation – in countries which have a flexible exchange rate system and have a balance of payments deficit, these countries currency can be depreciated.
 This will have the effect of making its exports more attractive and its imports more expensive.
 The effect of devaluation can be the same as with a depreciation.

-Quotas - by restricting imports through the quota system, the trade deficit is reduced and the balance of payments position is improved.
+Quotas – with a quota system, the government may fix and permit the maximum quantity or value of a commodity to be imported during a given period.
+By restricting imports through the quota system, the trade deficit is reduced and the balance of payments position is improved.